 The Department for Transport (DfT) is responsible for the UK Government's aviation policy.

 The Airport's Commission (the independent body set up by the Government in September 2012 to investigate London and the UK’s future airport capacity needs, chaired by Sir Howard Davies) has been tasked with identifying and recommending the best solution economically, environmentally and logistically for expanding capacity in order to maintain this country’s status as an international hub for aviation.
-View here Gatwick's statement on a new runway and our press release.
+View more information about a new runway and our press release.

-The Airport's Commission, is expected to provide an interim report to the Government no later than the end of 2013 and then publish by the summer of 2015 a final report, for consideration by the Government and Opposition Parties.
+The Airport's Commission provided an interim report to the Government at the end of 2013 and will then publish by the summer of 2015 a final report, for consideration by the Government and Opposition Parties.
 A decision on whether to support any of the recommendations contained in the final report is anticipated to be taken by the next Government.

 In July 2012, the DfT published its Draft Aviation Policy Framework (APF), a framework which will set the high-level policy parameters within which any new proposals for airport development may be considered.
 The final APF is expected to be adopted by the end of March 2013